-1.7.
-Engagement findings
+1.7 Engagement findings

-We have actively sought involvement of a wide range of statutory and non-statutory organisations and community groups who are involved in the provision of health and social care services.
+We have actively sought involvement from a wide range of statutory and non-statutory organisations and community groups, involved in the provision of health and social care services.

-Although some experiences varied, the engagement workshops confirmed that improved relationships between partner organisations and increased collaboration, particularly at a local Alliance level, was evident and that conversations are more evidence-based, with an increased focus on shared outcomes rather than inputs and activities.
+Although some experiences varied, the engagement workshops confirmed improved relationships between partner organisations and increased collaboration, particularly at a local Alliance level, was evident and conversations are more evidence-based, with an increased focus on shared outcomes rather than inputs and activities.
 However, they also identified several key challenges: